-Women know they SHOULD exercise and maybe you ARE walking daily.
+Women know they SHOULD exercise and many of you ARE walking daily.
 Fantastic!
-You are doing great.
-But, how do you know if what your doing it\s making a difference in your health and getting an adequate workout for your heart? heart rate training!
+You are doing great!
+But, how do you know if what your doing its making a difference in your health and getting an adequate workout for your heart?
+By being aware of your heart rate training!
+I have begun my TREAD AND SHRED classes at Amarillo College and loving working with these ladies on heart health.
+They have learned about the resting heart rate, their endurance "working' heart rate as well as how to get a training effect on the heart and muscles with adequate recovery as well.
+We use the heart rate monitors built into the treadmills and elipitcals to keep track.

-So many women have apple watches, fitbits and other trackers which track many things about your health.
+There are many health trackers like apple watches, fitbits and more which track many things about your health.
 There are apps to track your food intake, your calories, steps and even how hard your heart is beating.
 But just HOW hard should you be working according to your age and fitness level.

 By knowing your TARGET HEART RATE.